TTitcombe/TTitcombe.github.io/_posts/2021-01-17-The-Ten-Year-Language.md

 because it is so approachable.
 More structured languages
 like C++
-can be so complex to even install, let alone navigate around the codebase, that contributing to a new open-source community can be an intimidating prospect.
+add so much over head that software written in it can be complex to even install, let alone navigate around the codebase, which can make contributing to a new open-source community an intimidating prospect.
 Open-source in Python has lead to the development of powerful, life-saving packages like NumPy,